Bank of Japan policymaker Sakurai sets high bar for additional easing

-KOBE, Japan (Reuters) - Japan’s central bank would only consider expanding stimulus if overseas risks triggered a financial crisis, not just a moderate economic slowdown, its board member Makoto Sakurai said, suggesting no additional easing was likely in the near-term.
+KOBE, Japan (Reuters) - Japan’s central bank can hold off expanding stimulus for now as robust domestic demand offsets the hit to exports from overseas risks, its board member Makoto Sakurai said, suggesting no additional easing was likely in the near-term.

-Sakurai, among the Bank of Japan’s (BOJ) nine board members, said the central bank would need to ease if the economy was hit by a severe shock that disrupts its banking system and triggers a recession.
+Sakurai, known for his more conservative views on aggressive monetary easing, instead called for the Bank of Japan (BOJ) to pay more attention to the negative impact of prolonged easing.

-But the BOJ should avoid rushing into action if the hit from slowing global demand is moderate, given the rising cost of prolonged ultra-low interest rates such as the strain they inflict on financial institutions’ profits, he said.
+The former academic said the imminency of additional easing has subsided compared with around September, when fears of a bigger-than expected slowdown in China’s economy clouded the outlook.

-Many analysts, however, believe the threshold for more rate cuts is high due to the rising side-effects of prolonged easing.
+Many analysts, however, believe the threshold for more rate cuts is high due to the rising side-effects of prolonged easing, such as the strain years of ultra-low interest rates are inflicting on financial institutions.

-Sakurai said the BOJ must always be prepared to ease policy, as Japan may slip back into deflation if the overseas slowdown lasts longer than expected and deals a severe blow to the export-reliant economy.
+Sakurai, among the BOJ’s nine board members, said the central bank may need to deploy all available tools if Japan is hit by a severe shock that disrupts its banking system.

-“The next half-year is when we need to carefully scrutinise economic developments,” Sakurai said, noting the risks that an October sales tax hike could cool consumption and that global growth was unlikely to pick up until around mid-2020.
+However, he saw no immediate need for the central bank to match government’s plans for fiscal stimulus with even looser monetary policy, as current BOJ settings were already extremely accommodative.

-The best approach for now is to maintain the current stimulus programme and closely monitor how commercial banks cope with prolonged ultra-low rates, he said.
+That leaves maintaining the BOJ’s current stimulus programme as the best approach for now along with closely monitoring how commercial banks cope with prolonged ultra-low rates.

 “In guiding monetary policy, there’s an increasing need to be mindful of the side-effect of continuing our low-rate policy such as that on Japan’s banking system,” Sakurai said.